Elementary school fundraising ideas

 VIP cushioned seats sale

-Create and sell custom VIP event ticketsthat offer access to front-row, cushioned seats (and maybe some special team swag) at your next home game for your biggest fans and supporters.
+Sell VIP event tickets that offer access to front-row, cushioned seats—and maybe some team swag—at your next home game.
+Give your biggest fans an unforgettable experience while raising funds for your cause.

 Players vs. parents game